SimonaGheorghe/API---PostMan-/README.md

 <img width="640" alt="image" src="https://github.com/SimonaGheorghe/API-Testing---PostMan/assets/163425980/a8e6aede-4849-4baa-a442-6a2670e15603"> <br>

 ### Defect no. 3 <br>
-Title: Desplay the deleted user after sending the deletion successfully for user 6 <br>
+Title: Displayed deleted user after sending the deletion successfully for user 6 <br>
-Precondition: Request "Delete user" needs to be sent before sending the request POST Single User <br>
+Precondition: Request "Delete user" needs to be sent before sending the request POST Single User.<br>
 <ul><li> Open Postman.</li>
 <li>Ensure you are on the "Request" tab named Delete User.</li>
 <li>In the URL bar, enter "https://reqres.in/api/users/6". </li>
 <li>Select "DELETE" as the HTTP method from the dropdown menu next to the URL bar.</li>
 <li>Send the request and the response status is 204 Not found (the user 6 has been deleted successfully). </li>
-<li>In the request named List Single user, in the URL bar, enter "https://reqres.in/api/users/6" and send it.</li></ul><br>
+<li>In the request named List Single user, in the URL bar, enter "https://reqres.in/api/users/6", select the GET HHTP method and send it.</li></ul><br>
 Expected Results: Postman will send the GET request to URL "https://reqres.in/api/users/6" and the status response is 404 Not Found. <br>
 Actual Results: Even if the user was deleted by sending the request dedicated to delete the user number 6, after sending the request GET "https://reqres.in/api/users/6" - GET Single User, the status response is not 404 Not Found but 200 OK and in the body response are displayed the information for that user. <br>
 <img width="652" alt="image" src="https://github.com/SimonaGheorghe/API-Testing---PostMan/assets/163425980/f4292327-912a-493a-9738-24553a062db6"> <br>